Make Your Own Egyptian Pyramid!

 Egypt-Themed Multiplication Review Packet (25-pages)

-Ancient-Egyptian-Theme-Multiplication-WorksheetsWhen we did a unit on Ancient Egypt again, I made a new Ancient Egypt Unit.
-I”ll paste in a few pictures but you can find out more details here at this post: Ancient Egypt Packet
+Our Ancient Egypt Unit is about 75 pages.
+I’ll paste in a few pictures but you can find out more details here at this post: Ancient Egypt Packet

 Other Ancient History Posts: